Dry eye is a common eye condition which can afflict anyone, however is more likely to affect those in the over 50 age bracket.

-Although low-grade blepharitis is often a chronic condition, most cases respond well to appropriate management.
-Treatments include:
+Although low-grade blepharitis is a chronic condition, it usually responds well to appropriate management such as:

 If you wear a CPAP mask for the treatment of sleep apnea, and it does not seal properly, this may also cause or exacerbate Dry Eye Syndrome as it allows a constant stream of air to vent towards the eye, drying it out.

 The healthy eye produces tear film; with each blink it is distributed across the eyeball, cleansing and protecting it from bacteria.

 Dry Eye can develop if there is a blockage in the Meibomian gland, preventing the secretion of tear film (perhaps after a case of blepharitis); or if it evaporates too quickly.

 Sufferers report symptoms such as red, sore eyes; light sensitivity; blurring and visual disturbances; and difficulties with wearing contact lenses.
 Dry Eye Syndrome is most frequently seen in women following menopause, and people with arthritis.

 With many of us spending more and more time in air conditioning or staring at screens, we have noticed a rise in clients with Dry Eye Syndrome at our Brisbane optometrist clinic.

 In fact, Optometry Australia has recently reported that dry eye – due to digital eye strain – is becoming an increasing issue in children as well as adults*.